 As the school year winds down, underclassmen pack up their dorms and we are turning in our final assignments, graduation nears closer each day.
 My sorority celebrated our seniors last week with a beautiful ceremony the other sisters put together.
 It was complete, of course, with food, photos, memories, spur-of-the-moment videos, and beautiful “awards” given out to the seniors.

-I almost died (of laughter, tears, excitement and every other emotion) when my little and amazing friend, Amanda, stepped up to present the first award, “The Compulsive Blogger Award.”
+I almost died when my little and amazing friend, Amanda, stepped up to present the first award, “The Compulsive Blogger Award.”
 (The other awards were no less creative in their titles–the “Champagne” award and the “Baby’s Bottom” award—long story).
 Speeches and hugs were given, and words spoken that I will never forget.

 The Compulsive Blogger Award was for being the most likely to blog about this award.
 And to humor them, that is exactly what I’m doing.